Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 Dagster separates the system deployment - the Dagit UI server and the daemons that coordinate the runs - from the user code deployment - the actual data pipeline.
 In other words: the user code (gRPC) servers run in complete isolation from the system and each other.
 This is a great feature of which the advantages are obvious: user code repositories have their own Python environment, teams can manage these separately, and if a user code server breaks down the system is not impacted.
 In fact, it even doesn't require a restart when user code is updated!

-In helm terms: there is 2 charts, namely the _system_: `dagster/dagster` ([values.yaml](https://github.com/dagster-io/dagster/blob/master/helm/dagster/values.yaml)), and the _user code_: `dagster/dagster-user-deployments` ([values.yaml](https://github.com/dagster-io/dagster/blob/master/helm/dagster/charts/dagster-user-deployments/values.yaml)).
-Note that you have to set `dagster-user-deployments.enabled: true` in the `dagster/dagster` values yaml to enable this).
+In Helm terms: there are 2 charts, namely the _system_: `dagster/dagster` ([values.yaml](https://github.com/dagster-io/dagster/blob/master/helm/dagster/values.yaml)), and the _user code_: `dagster/dagster-user-deployments` ([values.yaml](https://github.com/dagster-io/dagster/blob/master/helm/dagster/charts/dagster-user-deployments/values.yaml)).
+Note that you have to set `dagster-user-deployments.enabled: true` in the `dagster/dagster` values yaml to enable this.

 ![Dagster architecture.
 The _Company Repositories_ can be deployed separately from the _Dagit Web Server_ and _Daemon_.
 Source: https://docs.dagster.io/deployment/guides/kubernetes/deploying-with-helm.](images/dagster-architecture.png)